Outdoor Learning Project

 The project started with a volunteer working party of family and friends of the St Catherine’s community.
 We had a great turn-out for this day and great progress was made.
 We cut back the grass, trimmed the trees and shrubs, cleared raised beds, took down broken trellis panels, sanded existing bench seating, removed hand-built mosaics from the fences to repair and found a rowing boat under a tree!
 Thanks to Morrsions Community Champion for the refreshments, to Bells Gardening for joining us for the day and to a very skilled parent for taking home the mosaics to repair in his own time, we are very grateful.
 We were also given a huge selection of plants from a local nursery which have been planted along two new flower beds in the sensory Prayer Garden, these will hopefully attract wildlife when the weather warms up again.

 This month saw lots of donations.
 We received over 100 logs from a local company Tree Rangers, these have been used to make our log circle seating and a log pile for fire fuel.
 We were gifted two lovely bug hotels and these will go in the sensory Prayer Garden.
 We were donated pallets, fence panels and paving from the local community including Flash Trash Cash Recycling and MW Landscapes.
-We were also awarded a funding grant this month which will help enormously.
+We were also awarded a funding grant from Southover Manor Trust this month which will help enormously.

 This month we made a timber store out of the pallets that have been donated, it looks very professional!
 We also painted the fence and trellis panels encasing the Prayer Garden which look great.
 Finally, we moved the rowing boat to its new position on a raised bed in the Prayer Garden, it will be sown with wild flowers.
 We were also awarded another grant this month, this was a grant of gardening tools and equipment.
 We are now ready to start planting in the spring!